bdurand/attribute_guard/README.md

 ### Using As A Guard

-You can use this feature as a guard to prevent direct updates to certain attributes and force any such updates to go through specific methods instead.
+You can use locked attributes as a guard to prevent direct updates to certain attributes and force changes to go through specific methods instead.

 For example, suppose we have some business logic that needs to execute whenever the `status` field is changed.
 You might wrap that logic up into a method or service object.
 For this example, suppose that we want to send some kind of alert any time the status is changed.